oNuRix/-Acer-Swift-3-SF314-56-Opencore-/README.md

 - **After rebooting from Monterey keyboard won't work in OpencorePicker, But it's work if rebooting from Windows or Mojave (issue is only in OpencorePicker menu, after reboot keyboard and touchpad work)**
 - **Fingerprint sensor** is not working (never will work)
 - **Built-in DMIC** is not working (not need)
-- **SdCard reader WORK** with SSDT-USB-Reset.aml don't need USBMap.kext
+- **SdCard reader WORK** with SSDT-USB-Reset.aml and USBMap.kext speed 5-15mb/s https://github.com/corpnewt/USBMap

 - Everything else works well
-- But battery drain too fast (battery healt was 90% on linux)
+- But battery drain too fast (2993mAh, battery healt was 90% on linux)

 - Ensure to edit the **config.plist** and add valid  **PlatformInfo Generic** and **SMBIOS** values